Kong/docs.konghq.com/app/enterprise/2.1.x/brain-immunity/alerts.md

  -X POST http://<COLLECTOR_HOST>:<COLLECTOR_PORT>/alerts
 ```

-Or, you can access the alerts using a browser, passing in the ‘start and end’ values as parameters like this:
+Or, access the alerts using a browser, using the ‘start and end’ values as parameters:

 ```bash
 http://<COLLECTOR_HOST>:<COLLECTOR_PORT>/alerts?start=2020-01-01 00:00:00&end=2020-01-02 00:00:00